ujjalsuttradhar/google-maps-angular2-agm/README.md

 # GoogleMap-Angular2-AGM

 This project is an implementation of Google Map using [AGM (Angular Google Maps)](https://angular-maps.com/) library with all basic implementation we face problems with.
+Click for [Live Demo](http://ujjal.net/projects/gma2agm/)

 ## This example includes:
 * Display a single marker for lat,lng